-As an added bonus, a CMMS will also log a complete audit trail from work request initiation to scheduled task completion, showing individuals involved and actions taken, as well as relevant dates, times, and spares used.
+As an added bonus, a CMMS software will also log a complete audit trail from work request initiation to scheduled task completion, showing individuals involved and actions taken, as well as relevant dates, times, and spares used.

 4. Review strategies for clearing the list